fidell1998/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
-This specific guide is designed for a broad audience — from non-technical users to IT professionals — making it accessible regardless of your technical background.
+This specific guide is designed for a broad audience, from non-technical users to IT professionals, making it accessible regardless of your technical background.
 <br />

 <h2>Environments and Technologies Used</h2>